 The most common private sewage system installed nationwide is the septic tank followed by a subsurface seepage system.
 Since this system depends on the absorption properties of the soil, it must be installed in soils which drain well and are not affected by a seasonal high water table.
-To determine the suitability of the soil, a percolation test must be conducted prior to installing the system.
-Once the test results are known, it can be determined if a field will function properly and if so, how much field is necessary.
-If your percolation tests do not pass, then one of the following types of alternative systems must be considered.
+To determine the suitability of the soil, a soils test must be conducted by a Certified Soil Classifier prior to installing the system.
+Once the soil test results are known, it can be determined if a field will function properly and if so, how much field is necessary.
+If your property’s soil results do not pass, then a surface discharging type system may be considered.

 Advantages: